 We all make mistakes in our writing.
 The most common mistake is the typo — a missing word, an extra punctuation mark, a misspelling, or some other minor error that is an oversight rather than a reflection of the writer’s skills (or lack thereof).

 A more serious kind of mistake is a deep flaw in the writing.
 It’s not a missing word; it’s a missing scene.
 It’s not an extra punctuation mark; it’s an overabundance of punctuation marks.
-And these mistakes aren’t limited to the mechanics of writing: plot holes, poor logic, and a prevalence of bad word choices are all markers of common writing mistakes that are often found in various forms and genres of creative writing.
+And these mistakes aren’t limited to the mechanics of writing: plot holes, poor logic, and a prevalence of bad word choices are all markers of common writing mistakes that are found in various forms and genres of creative writing.

-I see most mistakes as an opportunity to either learn something new or to make an improvement to a piece of writing.
+I see most mistakes as an opportunity to either learn something new or make an improvement to a piece of writing.
 While mistakes can certainly be frustrating, and rewriting to weed out mistakes can be laborious, each fixed mistake is a step toward a more polished piece of writing, and every time you resolve a problem in your writing, you become a better writer.

 Common Writing Mistakes